lyonenergyfutures/lyonenergyfutures-website/content/blog/triggernometry-climate-activism-is-religion.md

 > The realization that the conceptual base for much of [neoclassical] economics is quite flimsy is no longer news to either those who follow events within the field or to many interested outsiders in the natural sciences...Some twenty years ago in the journal Science, Nobel prize winner in economics Wassily Leontief found the basic models of economics “unable to advance in any perceptible way a systematic understanding of the operation of a real economic system.”
 Instead they were based on “sets of more or less plausible but entirely arbitrary assumptions” leading to “precisely stated but irrelevant theoretical conclusions...[Neoclassical economic models] are also enormously and deeply flawed, in a way and to a degree that is almost inconceivable and even an embarrassment to someone who has a background in natural sciences or who believes in generating truth from the use of the scientific method.

-The central failure of neoclassical economic theory about resources lies in its failure to recognise exponential growth.
+The central failure of neoclassical economic theory about resources lies in its failure to recognise the significance of exponential growth in economic and financial systems.

 ## The blindspot: exponential growth
 ---